SAP-samples/btp-terraform-mooc-terra1/units/unit_4/lesson_3/README.md

 - The `source` attribute tells Terraform where to find the module. in this case in the local file system.
 - In addition we see the three variables `subaccount_id`, `project_name` and `project_stage` that we have defined before in our module.
 These variables are assigned with the variables that are known to the `main.tf` file.

-So, you might ask yourself, if the code worka as before.
+So, you might ask yourself, if the code works as before.
 But that won't happen.
 The question is why this is the case?

 By moving resources from the `main.tf` file to the module, the state file would no longer be able to tell where the resources it created before are located now.